keys icon

 What is the maximum loan-to-value?

-In the UK, the maximum LTV without the help of a family member or guarantor mortgage is typically 95% LTV, but might vary from time to time.
+In the UK, the maximum LTV available without the help of a family member or guarantor mortgage is typically 95% LTV.
+This means the mortgage would cover 95% of your property’s value.
+A handful of lenders may offer 100% mortgages, but these will be subject to certain terms and conditions.

 Receive the latest news, straight to your inbox